eiriktsarpalis/TypeShape/README.md

 to provide relevant type information per shape.

 TypeShape can provide significant performance improvements compared to equivalent reflection-based approaches.
-Please see the [performance page](https://github.com/eiriktsarpalis/TypeShape/blob/master/docs/Performance.md) for more details and benchmarks.
+See the [performance page](https://github.com/eiriktsarpalis/TypeShape/blob/master/docs/Performance.md) for more details and benchmarks.

 Please see my [article](https://eiriktsarpalis.wordpress.com/2016/08/05/typeshape-practical-generic-programming-in-f/) and [slides](http://eiriktsarpalis.github.io/typeshape/) for a more thorough introduction to the concept.